Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • Gently apply pressure for 1-2 minutes (do not rub the injection site, as may lead to local irritation)

-• Inform patient to remain on the ward for a minimum of 15 minutes after the vaccination (to observe for any immediate adverse event, such as anaphylaxis)
+• Inform patient to remain under observation by the health care professional for a minimum of 15 minutes after the vaccination (to observe for any immediate adverse event, such as anaphylaxis)

 Documentation requirements